reggieray/regis-pay/README.md

 ## Aspire

 > [!NOTE]
 > This is setup with a locally installed version of the Cosmos DB emulator, but could be easily updated to use a Aspire version.
-It is mainly setup with a locally installed version because I already had it installed.
+It is mainly setup with a locally installed version.

 ### Prerequisites